ILUVUS/iluvus-backend-api-JIC-4321/README.md

 ### Features

--  Users can now create community posts to share their achievements and interests
+-  Users can now create community posts to share their achievements and interests.
--  Users can now receive notifications for likes and comments on their posts
+-  Users can now receive notifications for likes and comments on their posts.
--  Users can now share posts they like within their respective communities' feed (sharable link or under someone's profile)
+-  Users can now share posts they like within their respective communities' feed (sharable link or under someone's profile).
 -  Users can now optionally include and/or view sources in a community.

 ### Bug Fixes

-- The "Forgot my password" link not working on the login screen
+- The "Forgot my password" link not working on the login screen.
-- Community Posts were not showing up on the posts screen
+- Community Posts were not showing up on the home-feed screen.
 - Announcement icon in communities was not working previously.

 ### Known Issues

--   Loading time is still too long across the app
+-   Loading time is still too long across the app.
--   Unable to post pictures/media with community posts
+-   Unable to post pictures/media with community posts.

 ## Version 0.7.0